It’s definitely up there as one of the best!

 Finviz Elite offers several great features besides the ad-free layout.
 By far the most important feature of Elite is giving users access to real-time data.
 There are no time lags on quotes, charts, or news with the Elite version.
 Elite users also gain access to extended trading hours.

 With Finviz Elite, data charts are interactive and provide access to drawing tools, performance comparisons, overlays, data indicators, and Intraday charts.
+It gives other similar charting tools (like Trading View or Stock Charts) a run for their money.
 Elite users can customize any chart by type and time frame.
 And alerts can be created to notify the user of a stock or EFT reaching a certain specified point.

 Finviz Elite allows users to backtest trading strategies.
 On the homepage there is a Backtest tab that is only accessible to Elite plan members.
 This allows users to evaluate trading strategies using 15+ years of historical data and over 100 indicators, before any money is actually spent.
 This is a great ‘What If’ tool for planning a portfolio.